Everything about the Bosphorus Bridge Istanbul

 As a result of the problem of overcrowding and congestion, which Istanbul is witnessing that the two bridges couldn’t solve, the Turkish government worked to establish a third bridge, working to reduce traffic in the city, as the foundation stone for this bridge was laid in the year 2013 AD, in the presence of the President of the Republic, Recep Tayyip Erdogan.

 Sultan Selim I Bridge, with a width of 59 meters, a length of 2164 meters, and a height of 320 meters, is one of the most beautiful tourist places in Istanbul, and it is one of the longest and widest suspension bridges in the world.
 Istanbul is the only city in the world, which includes 3 huge suspension bridges.

 The view of the Bosphorus Bridge at night is one of the most beautiful scenes you can see in your life, where you can spend the most beautiful times with a panoramic view of the Bosphorus, and the wonderful lighting filling the place.

 Bosphorus Bridge restaurants

 You can eat the most delicious food, in the finest restaurants located close to the Bosphorus Bridge, with an amazing view of the Bosphorus Bridge.

 Bosphorus Bridge Cafes

-In addition to the restaurants, some cafes are located near the Bosphorus Bridge and Strait, where these cafes offer their visitors a cup of tea with a different taste, and with a charming view of the Bosphorus Bridge that thing that gives the place a different elegance.
+In addition to the restaurants, some cafes are located near the Bosphorus Bridge and strait, where these cafes offer their visitors a cup of tea with a different taste, and with a charming view of the Bosphorus Bridge, the thing that gives the place a different elegance.

 Edited by: Safaraq Travel Tourism ©